 Helpful Resources for Virginia Homeowners

-The Virginia Bureau of Insurance has several useful resources online for homeowners.
-If you want to educate yourself on how home insurance works in this state, you can check out its highly informative articles, including one about your rights when working with a homeowner insurance company.
+The Virginia Bureau of Insurance provides up-to-date consumer guidance for homeowners, including shopping tips, coverage explanations, and how to work with your insurer.
+If you want to educate yourself on how home insurance works in this state, you can check out its articles and resources, including information about your rights when working with a home insurance company.
 If what you are looking for is information about laws, regulations and resources for homeowners insurance in Virginia, the Homeowners Protection Bureau website is a useful source.

-The Department of Housing and Urban Development has even more resources for Virginia homeowners that show where to get help with home repairs, avoid foreclosure, receive assistance with utility bills, and more.
+The Department of Housing and Urban Development offers additional resources for Virginia homeowners, including help for home repairs, foreclosure avoidance, utility assistance, and more.

 Homeowners Insurance FAQ